kySheryl/kySheryl.github.io/index.md

 # About

 Welcome to my Website!
-I am a senior in the College of Engineering at the [University of Michigan](https://umich.edu/) majoring in [Computer Science](https://cse.engin.umich.edu/) with a dual degree of [Electrical and Computer Engineering](http://umji.sjtu.edu.cn/academics/undergraduate-program/electrical-and-computer-engineering/) at [Shanghai Jiao Tong University-Joint Institute](https://www.ji.sjtu.edu.cn/).
+I am a senior in the College of Engineering at the [University of Michigan](https://umich.edu/) majoring in [Computer Science](https://cse.engin.umich.edu/) with a dual degree of [Electrical and Computer Engineering](http://umji.sjtu.edu.cn/academics/undergraduate-program/electrical-and-computer-engineering/) at [Shanghai Jiao Tong University - Joint Institute](https://www.ji.sjtu.edu.cn/).

 # Education